 Types of Rates Applied to Reverse Mortgages

 - Fixed rates.
-These rates are set at loan origination and remain fixed for the life of the loan.
+Set at loan origination these rates remain fixed for the life of the loan.

 - Variable rates.
 These rates fluctuate based on a rate index.
 Reverse mortgage variable rates are currently based on the one-year constant maturity treasury index (CMT).

-Many borrowers opt for a fixed rate with a traditional mortgage because these rates offer a degree of certainty.
-While often higher than an opening variable rate, the borrower is guaranteed a fixed rate for the life of their loan.
-For traditional mortgages, fixed rates allow borrowers to know, going in, exactly how much they will pay and for how long.
+Many conventional mortgage borrowers opt for a fixed rate because these rates offer a degree of certainty.
+While often higher than opening variable rates, a fixed rate will stay the same for the life of the loan.
+For traditional mortgages, fixed rates allow borrowers to know exactly how much they will pay and for how long.

-However, the reverse mortgage borrower does not pay any interest until the end of the loan, and most borrowers don’t know how long the loan term will be.
+The reverse mortgage borrower is not required to pay any interest until the end of the loan.
+Most borrowers don’t know how long the loan term will be.
 Thus, reverse mortgage borrowers can’t generally predict how much interest they will ultimately pay.
-This means that for reverse mortgages, variable and fixed rates have similar uncertainty surrounding how much interest will eventually accrue on the loan.
+This means there is similar uncertainty about how much interest will ultimately accrue for variable and fixed rate reverse mortgages.

 How Variable and Fixed Rate Reverse Mortgages Differ

-The type of rate a reverse mortgage borrower chooses determines how they will be allowed to access their funds and how much will be available to them over the course of the loan.
+The type of rate a reverse mortgage borrower chooses determines how they may access funds and how much will be available to them over the course of the loan.

 Fixed-Rate Reverse Mortgages

-Reverse mortgage borrowers on a fixed rate must take the full amount of their authorized funds in a lump sum at closing.
+Fixed rate everse mortgage borrowers must take the full amount of their authorized funds in a lump sum at closing.
 Fixed rates on a HECM are usually higher than the initial interest rate on a variable rate HECM.
 But as with a forward mortgage, the borrower knows exactly how much interest will accrue each month from the outset.

 For multiple reasons, fixed rates are less common than variable rates in reverse mortgages.
-When a borrower chooses a fixed-rate reverse mortgage, it is usually for a specific set of circumstances.
+Borrowers usually choose a fixed-rate reverse mortgage for a specific set of circumstances.
 Taking the full amount at a fixed interest rate may be advantageous for the borrower who intends to pay off a loan entirely after a specific length of time.
 This choice allows the borrower access to equity while offering the same benefit that all reverse mortgages have of removing the obligation to make required monthly mortgage payments for the term of the loan.
 Borrowers who want to stay in their homes for the near term but imagine downsizing down the road, or who are finding high mortgage payments difficult to keep up with may find a fixed rate reverse mortgage advantageous.

 How the 60% Utilization Rule Impacts Fixed Rate Reverse Mortgages

 It’s also worth noting that all HECMs are subject to a 60% utilization rule.
 This rule, set by the U.S. Department of Housing and Urban Development (HUD), limits the amount any reverse mortgage borrower can take in the first year to 60% of the principal limit.
-There are also mandatory obligations that all reverse mortgage borrowers must fulfill as part of closing, such as paying off previous mortgages, loan closing costs the borrower elects to finance, and FHA’s upfront mortgage insurance premium.
+There are also mandatory obligations all reverse mortgage borrowers must fulfill as part of closing.
+These include paying off previous mortgages, loan closing costs, and the FHA’s upfront mortgage insurance premium.

 - 60% of the available principal minus their mandatory obligations, or